What is Presidents Day?

-On the third Monday of every February, we celebrate Presidents' Day.
-This year, Presidents' Day will be celebrated on Monday, February 17th.
-This day, which was originally celebrated on George Washington's birthday, honors our presidents, past and present.
+On the third Monday of every February, we celebrate Presidents Day.
+This day, which was originally celebrated on George Washington’s birthday, honors our presidents, past and present.
 Because both George Washington and Abraham Lincoln had profound and lasting impacts on United States history, and both were born in February, we focus on honoring these particular presidents on this day.

 George Washington was the first President of the United States of America.
 He served as President from April 30, 1789 until March 4, 1797.